FCC Says It Was Victim of Cyberattack After John Oliver Show

 Doesn't mean they are competent.
 But it's not Trump.

+Maybe while John Oliver was telling people to submit their comments to the FCC en masse, some group that didn't want the people's opinion to get through to the FCC simultaneously launched a DDoS attack on their site...it's possible.

-This is actually creepy (Score:2)
+This is actually creepy (Score:3)

 Re: (Score:2)